 Apply for a Direct PLUS Loan.
 A PLUS Loan allows for a student's parent to finance the remaining cost of attendance.

 Apply for a private student loan.
 The student is the primary borrower and will likely require a cosigner.

 Seek on- or off-campus employment.

 Apply for additional scholarships.
-Consider the University at Albany Foundation and Alumni Association scholarships, as well as outside scholarships.
+Consider the University at Albany Foundation and Alumni Association scholarships, scholarships for students without permanent legal status, and outside scholarships.